Food and Nutrition

 NUMC employs approximately 70 food service associates who are trained and frequently tested on safe food-handling techniques and proper infection control.
 They prepare and serve the food to the patients and staff courteously and efficiently, always eager to help make a patient’s stay a little brighter with a special food request.
 The food service supervisors are all graduates of the 120-hour Dietary Manager’s Course, and are also regularly in-serviced to maintain their knowledge of the prevention of food-borne illnesses.

-Most of the patients are visited routinely by one of seven Registered Dietitians.
-These professionals have all obtained their credentials from accredited universities, and must maintain their knowledge by accruing continuing education credits in order to stay registered with the American Dietetic Association.
+Most patients are visited routinely by one of our Registered Dietitians.
+These professionals, as well as the management, have all obtained their credentials from accredited universities, and must maintain their knowledge by accruing continuing education credits in order to stay registered with the Academy of the Nutrition and Dietetics.
 In addition, they are certified with the State of New York as Certified Dietitian-Nutritionists.
-Some dietitians at NUMC also have specialties, such as nutrition support, renal disease, and diabetic education.
+Some dietitians at NUMC have specialties, such as Certification as Nutrition Support Clinicians by the American Society for Parenteral and Enteral Nutrition.
 Dietitians are an integral part of the health care team.
 They work closely with nurses, physicians and other health care professionals to provide quality nutritional care to the patients at NUMC.
-For patients who are too ill to consume an oral diet, the dietitians will recommend to the physician the most appropriate mode of nutrition support to provide the patient with an optimal nutritional outcome.
+For patients who are too ill to consume an oral diet, the dietitians will recommend to the Physician the most appropriate mode of nutrition support to provide the patient with an optimal nutritional outcome.

 Each floor of the hospital has its own pantry that is stocked daily with snacks by the Food and Nutrition Department.
 There are also microwave ovens and refrigerators for the patients to use, with assistance from the nursing staff.

-The employee cafeteria feeds up to 800 people per day from all areas of the hospital.
-There you can find tasteful pasta dishes, homemade soups, gourmet salads and sandwiches, and personal pizzas.
+The employee cafeteria feeds up to 400 people per day from all areas of the hospital.
+There you can find a tasteful variety of hot or cold options ranging from tempting pasta dishes to personal pizzas or homemade soups to gourmet salads and sandwiches or yogurt.

-A representative of the Department visits each patient to review their menu selections and preferences.
-Again, this is not done with a paper and pencil, but is entered into a palm pilot and downloaded into the dietary computer system.
-This eliminates questions about what the patient is allowed to eat, as each patient’s personal diet appears on the palm pilot.
-By taking selections in this manner, it gives the patients the opportunity to discuss their dietary concerns with a live person, instead of scribbling notes on a paper menu.
+A representative of the Department visits patients to review their menu selections and preferences.
+Again, this is not done with a paper and pencil, but is entered into a tablet with a touch screen display which interfaces with the dietary computer system in real time.
+This eliminates questions about what the patient is allowed to eat, as each patient’s personal diet appears on the tablet.
+By taking selections in this manner, it gives the patients the opportunity to discuss their dietary concerns with a live person.

 The Food and Nutrition Department serves a one-week menu cycle that is ethnically and culturally diverse.
 Many alternate dishes are available if a patient dislikes the meal of the day.
 Being a large teaching hospital, we must have food available for all different kinds of diets, from low-sodium, low-cholesterol diets to gluten-free diets.
-We service Italian meals, Spanish meals, and vegetarian dishes.
-We are able to provide kid-friendly meals to our youngest pediatric patients, and appropriate food that can be easily tolerated by the elderly.
+We serve Italian meals, Latino meals, and Vegetarian dishes.
+Holiday menus are created to provide festive meals to acknowledge those who celebrate them.
+Our disaster menu is ready at a moment’s notice to provide necessary demands should a tragedy strike our area.
+On a lighter note, we provide kid-friendly meals to our youngest pediatric patients, and appropriate food that can be easily tolerated by the elderly.
 The chefs have whipped up special meals for some long-term patients in the past; patients can even receive a piece of cake on their birthday if their diets allow it.
 Even the pickiest eaters usually find something they like to eat during their stay here.

-Diabetic and renal patients of NUMC are able to come in as outpatients and have a counseling session with a dietitian.
-All you need is a referral slip from an NUMC physician and the dietitian will be happy to explain your diet to you.
-Patients having gastric-bypass surgery at NUMC also receive intensive counseling with a dietitian prior to their surgery.
+NUMC patients who have diabetes and/or renal/kidney disease are able to come in as outpatients and have a counseling session with a dietitian.
+A referral from an NUMC physician needs to be entered in the computer for out-patient nutrition counseling.
+Once this is ordered, the request will print in the Food and Nutrition department and the patient will be contacted via phone so an appointment can be made with a dietitian.
+Patients having any type of bariatric surgery at NUMC will receive intensive nutrition counseling with a dietitian in the Department of Surgery prior to their surgery.